First results from BRASS-p broadband searches for hidden photon dark matter: Hidden photon dark matter signal in BRASS

 \subsection{Conceptual design of BRASS}

 The conceptual optical design of BRASS (Fig.~\ref{fig:BRASSDesign}) comprises a shielded chamber with a flat, conducting {\em conversion surface} at which the electromagnetic signal from HP or axion/ALPs DM is generated and a parabolic mirror concentrating this signal onto a detector.
+A similar setup employing commercial parabolic antennas has also been discussed \cite{Suzuki:2015vka}.
 Operations with multiple chambers are also principally feasible, allowing for enhancing the detection and directional sensitivity.
 The actual setup of the BRASS prototype experiment operates with a single chamber and employs a $D=2.5$~m reflector with a focal distance of $f=4.8$~m.

 The outgoing electromagnetic wave generated at the conversion surface by the passage of DM particles can be treated as a plane wave if the electric field $\mathbf{E}_\mathrm{hp}$ oscillates in phase over the full area of the conversion surface.
 This conditions is satisfied for as long as the coherence length of the HP field is large against the linear dimension of the conversion surface.
 The coherence length can be approximated by the de Broglie wavelength,